 Stop Hunger supports community gardens in Bolivia, Brazil, Cambodia, China, the United States, India, Madagascar and Romania.

-- In Brazil, «Rooftop vegetable gardens» (Horta na laje) is a program launched in 2017 in Paraisópolis, one of São Paulo’s largest and poorest “favelas.”
+- In Brazil, « Horta na laje » (Rooftop vegetable gardens) is a program launched in 2017 in Paraisópolis, one of São Paulo’s largest and poorest “favelas.”
 Among the 100,000 inhabitants, nearly 30% of mothers leave their job when their children are born.
 Less income means more poverty and hunger, adding to the risks of marginalization and major insecurity.
-Co-created with the Women’s Association of Paraisópolis, Horta na laje seeks to reverse the trend by providing mothers with training and tools to grow small organic vegetable gardens together, feed their families and generate an income by selling part of their harvest.
-Other NGOs and social entrepreneurs now want to contribute to the model’s development to boost its impact.
+Co-created with the Paraisópolis Women’s Association, Horta na laje gives training and tools to the mothers of families to cultivate small organic gardens together, to provide their families with healthy food as well as their public educational restaurant, and to have an income by selling a part of their crop.

 Due to the success of this program, we launched a similar project with Centro Social Carisma.
 It trains women in communities in need in hydroponics: a technique of gardening above-ground using a mixture of water and nutrients.
 The objective is to grow vegetables to improve nutrition and to sell the surplus to increase the family salary.
 3,300 people were trained thanks to these two programs, of which over 80% were women.